 Summary and conclusions

-For the alpha and ARL0 indices, there is a significant decrease in the performances of the control chart when the data is rounded and the control limits are calculated using Shewhart’s tools.
+For alpha, there is a significant decrease in the performances of the control chart when the data is rounded and the control limits are calculated using Shewhart’s tools.
 The direct implication is that false alarms occur more frequently, disrupting the work routine on the production line.
 Additional damage that may result from the large amount of false alarms is that quality controllers on the production line could ignore signals received during the control process.

-With regards to the beta and ARL1 indices, there is no conclusive effect.
+With regards to beta, there is no conclusive effect.
 Some of the rounding levels diminished the performance of the control charts, meaning it would have taken fewer samples to identify loss of statistical control had the data been unrounded.
 However other rounding levels actually improved the performances of the control chart, requiring fewer samples to identify the deviation compared to when the data was unrounded.
 Based on the analyses we conducted, we found that when the deviation from the mean was small there was an improvement, meaning the deviation was discovered sooner.
 Surprisingly, when the deviation was medium-sized or large, precisely when we would have expected to be informed of losing statistical control relatively quickly, the performances of the control charts were diminished, taking more samples to recognize the deviation.

-Our primary finding is that when the data is rounded and the control limits are calculated according to Shewhart’s classic theory, performances of the control charts under H0 are significantly diminished as shown by alpha and ARL0, in relation to their values when the data is unrounded.
-Under H1, the performances of the charts are diminished or improved based on the size of the deviation from the mean.
-However, in all cases, the change in beta and ARL1 values is relatively small compared to the change under H0.
+Our primary finding is that when the data is rounded and the control limits are calculated according to Shewhart’s classic theory, performances of the control charts in an in-control process are significantly diminished as shown by alpha, in relation to their values when the data is unrounded.
+In an out-of-control process, the performances of the charts are diminished or improved based on the size of the deviation from the mean.
+However, in all cases, the change in beta is relatively small compared to the change when the process is in-control.

 Another important finding is that there was no conclusive direction of the change in beta values when the data was rounded.
 The analysis at the level of the single sample showed inconclusive results for all the samples.
 Where beta increased, we found substantial rates of samples behaving in the opposite manner.
 This finding indicates that standard control charts are inappropriate for crudely rounded data.